kryptonbutterfly/TinyTotp/README.md

         <ul>
             <li>Ensure your system time is correct.
 If it's off by more than a couple of seconds the generated passwords will be wrong.</li>
             <li>
-                Enable and configure a NTP server.<br/>
+                Enable and configure an NTP server.<br/>
                 <img src="https://raw.githubusercontent.com/kryptonbutterfly/TinyTotp/master/md/TimeServerExample.webp" alt="NTP Server settings"/>
             </li>
         </ul>